pedrohenrickcs/flieber/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp Starter

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a gulp starter.

 Remember to do run the `npm install` command after cloning this repo :)